pi-hole/docs/docs/guides/wireguard/server.md

 !!! info "The terms "server" and "client""
     Usage of the terms `server` and `client` were purposefully chosen in this guide specifically to help both new users and existing OpenVPN users become familiar with the construction of WireGuard's configuration files.

-    WireGuard documentation simply refers to both of these concepts as `peers`.
+    WireGuard itself simply refers to all connected devices as `peers`.
+It consitutes a connection between computers.
 <!-- markdownlint-enable code-block-style -->

 ## Installing the server components